polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 sudo ntpq -p
 ```

-This will show the status of the NTP synchronization.
-Skipping this step could result in your validator node missing blocks due to minor clock drift, potentially affecting its performance on the network.
+This command will return a message with the status of the NTP synchronization.
+Skipping this step could result in your validator node missing blocks due to minor clock drift, potentially affecting its network performance.

-### Verify Landlock is Enabled
+### Verify Landlock is Activate

 [Landlock](https://docs.kernel.org/userspace-api/landlock.html){target=\_blank} is an important security feature integrated into Linux kernels starting with version 5.13.
-It allows processes, even those without special privileges, to limit their access to the system in order to reduce the attack surface of the machine.
+It allows processes, even those without special privileges, to limit their access to the system to reduce the machine's attack surface.
 This feature is crucial for validators, as it helps ensure the security and stability of the node by preventing unauthorized access or malicious behavior.

-To use Landlock, make sure you are on the reference kernel version or newer.
-Most Linux distributions should already have Landlock enabled.
-You can check if Landlock is enabled on your machine by running the following command as root:
+To use Landlock, ensure you use the reference kernel or newer versions.
+Most Linux distributions should already have Landlock activated.
+You can check if Landlock is activated on your machine by running the following command as root:

 ```sh
 dmesg | grep landlock || journalctl -kg landlock
 ```

-If Landlock is not enabled, your system logs won’t show any related output.
-In this case, you will need to enable it manually or ensure that your Linux distribution supports it.
-Most modern distributions with the required kernel version should have Landlock enabled by default.
-However, if your system lacks support, you may need to build the kernel with Landlock enabled.
+If Landlock is not activated, your system logs won't show any related output.
+In this case, you will need to activate it manually or ensure that your Linux distribution supports it.
+Most modern distributions with the required kernel version should have Landlock activated by default.
+However, if your system lacks support, you may need to build the kernel with Landlock activated.
 For more information on doing so, refer to the [official kernel documentation](https://docs.kernel.org/userspace-api/landlock.html#kernel-support){target=\_blank}.

-Implementing Landlock ensures that your node operates in a restricted, self-imposed sandbox, limiting potential damage from security breaches or bugs.
+Implementing Landlock ensures your node operates in a restricted, self-imposed sandbox, limiting potential damage from security breaches or bugs.
 While not a mandatory requirement, enabling this feature greatly improves the security of your validator setup.

 ### Install the Polkadot Binaries

 The next step is to install the Polkadot binaries required to run your validator node.
 These binaries include the main `polkadot`, `polkadot-prepare-worker` and `polkadot-execute-worker` binaries.
 All three are needed to run a fully functioning validator node.

-There are multiple methods to install these binaries, depending on your preference and operating system setup.
+Depending on your preference and operating system setup, there are multiple methods to install these binaries.
 Below are the main options:

 #### Install from Official Releases

-The most straightforward method to install the required binaries is by downloading the latest versions from the official releases.
+The most straightforward method to install the required binaries is downloading the latest versions from the official releases.
 You can visit the [Github Releases](https://github.com/paritytech/polkadot-sdk/releases){target=\_blank} page for the most current versions of the `polkadot`, `polkadot-prepare-worker`, and `polkadot-execute-worker` binaries.

 You can also download the binaries by using the following direct links and replacing `X.Y.Z` with the version number: